Welcome to Raygun: A quick start guide for new and returning users

 Identify your users with User tracking

-Enable user tracking
+Enable tracking with Customers

-Set up Deployment tracking
+Set up Deployment Tracking

 Visualize and access data quickly with Dashboards